Workflows

 Delay nodes

-Delay nodes pause the workflow for a specified amount of time before continuing to the next step.
+Pause the workflow for a set amount of time before continuing.

 - HTTP Method — GET, POST, PUT, PATCH, or DELETE

-- Request Body — For POST, PUT, and PATCH requests, include the data to send
+- Request Body — for POST, PUT, and PATCH, the payload to send

 Use cases

-- Look up customer information from an external CRM
+- Look up customer info in an external CRM

-- Trigger actions in other tools when certain events happen
+- Trigger actions in other tools on specific events

 - Log events to an external monitoring service